 ‘A newly established business.’

-Similarly, the Cambridge Dictionary defines a Startup as ‘a small business that has just been started’ and Merriam-Webster says its “a fledgling business enterprise.”
+Similarly, the Cambridge Dictionary defines a startup as a small business that has just been started’ and Merriam-Webster says its “a fledgeling business enterprise.”

-According to Crunchbase’s Alex Wilhelm (who admits describing a Startup is an almost impossible task) there are a few ballpark characteristics that you can use as a guide to figure if a business fits the Startup status.
+According to Crunchbase’s Alex Wilhelm (who admits describing a startup is an almost impossible task) there are a few characteristics that you can use as a guide to figure if a business fits the startup status.

 The three areas to look at are - revenue, employees and valuation.

-In September 2018, he said that the following rough benchmarks can be used to determine when a business flies the Startup nest and can no longer be considered a Startup:
+In September 2018, Alex said that the following rough benchmarks can be used to determine when a business flies the startup nest and can no longer be considered a startup:

 - More than 500 employees.